resslerruntime1983/feri-extension/docs/deploy.md

 Instructions mostly for myself but feel free to use them if you are forking this repo and plan on publishing your own extension.

-No matter which platform you are deploying on, make sure the `debug` setting inside `deploy/js/background.js` is set to `false`.
-If left on, the user's extension will spend time logging information they will never see.
-Even worse, the user could potentially trigger two or more popup windows which leads to an edge case where only one popup works.
+No matter which platform you are deploying on, make sure `local.setting.debug` is `false` inside `deploy/js/background.js`.
+If left on, the extension could potentially allow two or more popup windows which leads to an edge case where only one popup works.

+Also make sure `local.setting.log` is `false` in `deploy/js/shared.js`.
+If left on, the extension will spend time logging information that most users will never see.

 ### Deploy for Chrome